 The University of Illinois Wind Symphony and Chamber Singers, led by Director of Bands Dr. Stephen Peterson and Director of Choral Activities Dr. Andrew Megill, will be joined by soloists Nathan Gunn, Todd Payne, and Yvonne Redman for the debut of Gathering.
 All three soloists share a deep connection to the University of Illinois as professors and alumni of the School of Music and join together as long-time friends and colleagues in the premiere of this work.
 Their collaboration celebrates the spirit of community through music expemplified by this sesquicentennial Gathering.

-Nathan Gunn, Baritone (Chicago and Urbana)
+Nathan Gunn, Baritone (Chicago)